Chia-Network/drplotter/README.md

 > [!NOTE]
 > If you have not yet connected a drsolver with your same DRPLOTTER_CLIENT_TOKEN, you will see a warning or error message in your harvester logs.
 Once your drsolver starts running, the harvester will then connect to the server and start sending plots to your solvers.

-## Checking it's all running smoothly
+## Verifying your DrPlots are Working

-The easiest way to check all your drplots are being farmed, is to join a pool and set the difficulty of your pool plots to the lowest setting you can (e.g. to 1).
-Drplots incur *no performance penalty* even for very low difficulty settings, and this helps you monitor you are getting all the expected pool points.
+To verify that your DrPlots are submitting proofs, it's recommended to join a pool and adjust the difficulty setting of your pool plots to the lowest possible value, such as 1.
+This approach is beneficial for several reasons:

+- **No Performance Impact:** Setting the difficulty to a low level for DrPlots does not affect their performance.
+Thus, you can monitor their operation without any compromise on efficiency.

+- **Effective Monitoring:** By using a low difficulty setting, it's easier to track and ensure that you are accruing the expected number of pool points.
+This setting enhances the visibility of the functioning of your drplots in the pool.

+- **Troubleshooting:** In case you notice discrepancies in the expected pool points, the low difficulty setting can help in detecting any problems early.

+As a result, you can effectively monitor and ensure that your drplots are being farmed correctly and submitting proofs to the pool as anticipated.